bacchus-snu/sgs/docs/src/usage/query-nodes.md

 Your containers will automatically be assigned to one of the nodes your workspace's nodegroup.

+To query the available resources in your node, you can use the `kubectl describe node` command.

 ```console
 $ kubectl describe node bentley
 Name:               bentley